Parity violating gravitational waves at the end of inflation: Vector particle production

 Immediately, one observes how the inflaton motion enters into the equations of motion for the transverse modes.
+We will take the vector mass to be smaller than the Hubble scale at the end of inflation and so that its effects are negligible for the tachyonic production, see \cite{Bastero-Gil:2021wsf}, and as a result having also little effect on the GW generation.
 As for the longitudinal mode it is not affected by the presence of the coupling with the inflaton, nonetheless it may be produced via inflationary fluctuations, as described in \cite{vectorDM}.
+At the end of inflation the energy density can be estimated as